 With guilt out of the way, we were able to build up his communication skills, but not just any communication — conscious communication.
 This training involves teaching the connection between thoughts, words, behaviors and values, and minimizing harm to oneself and others.
 Conscious communication makes the difference not only because it makes it possible to have these incredibly difficult conversations, but it also leads to higher chances that these conversations will turn out better than you could have hoped.

 After our time together, Joseph told us, “I feel like I have integrity with the care I’m supposed to provide.
 I feel more confident to deliver the current courses and do my part in this work.”
 We’re excited to have Joseph and his team join us for our Conscious Equity Program to be the first to help them sustain the diversity and inclusion impact for the long term.
-Join the waitlist now!
+Please book a call with us

 Is fear getting in the way of you doing your part?
 Every day we’re coaching people who, just like Joseph, are feeling lost when it comes to making a positive difference in their workplace.
 The Conscious Equity Program is a safe space for you to learn.
 You don’t have to know all the right terms or understand all the nuances of discrimination.
 No more sore feet from walking on eggshells.
 You won’t be blamed, shamed, or guilted into change.

-If this sounds like a place you want to step into and learn, we encourage you to download our free e-book on diversity and inclusion and if you’d like to engage in meaningful dialogue on all this then please join us for our Conscious Equity Webinar.
+If this sounds like a place you want to step into and learn, we encourage you to download our free e-book on diversity and inclusion.